visgl/react-google-maps/examples/directions/README.md

 It allows the user to choose alternative routes, updating the route being rendered on the map.

+Users can also drag the markers around the map to change the route.
+The route is updated in real-time.

 ## Google Maps Platform API Key

 This example does not come with an API key.
 Running the examples locally requires a valid API key for the Google Maps Platform.